Court of King's Bench (England): Origins

 Originally, the sole "court" was the curia regis, one of the three central administrative bodies along with the Exchequer and Chancery, from which the Court of Chancery formed.
 This curia was the King's court, composed of those advisers and courtiers who followed the King as he travelled around the country.
-This was not a dedicated court of law, instead a descendant of the witenagemot.
+This was not a dedicated court of law, instead a descendant of the curia ducis and partly of the witenagemot.
 In concert with the curia regis, eyre circuits staffed by itinerant judges dispensed justice throughout the country, operating on fixed paths at certain times.
 These judges were also members of the curia, and would hear cases on the King's behalf in the "lesser curia regis".

-Because the curia travelled with the King, it caused problems with the dispensation of justice; if the King went out of the country, or as Richard I did spent much of his career there, the curia followed.
-To remedy this a central "bench" was established, with the Court of Common Pleas, initially split from the Exchequer of Pleas, receiving official recognition in Magna Carta so that common pleas could be heard in "some fixed place".
-There were thus two common law courts; the curia, which followed the King, and the Common Pleas, which sat in Westminster Hall.
-The curia eventually became known as the King's Bench, with the King himself required for the court to sit.
+Because the curia travelled with the King, there were problems with the administration of justice.
+For example, if the King left the country for an extended period of time (as Richard I, who spent the vast majority of his reign overseas did), the curia followed, making hearings difficult to hold.
+To remedy this, a central "bench" was established; the Court of Common Pleas, initially split from the Exchequer of Pleas, received official recognition in the Magna Carta so that common pleas could be heard in "some fixed place".
+Thus, there were two common law courts: the curia, which followed the King, and the Common Pleas, which sat in Westminster Hall.
+The curia eventually became known as the King's Bench, with the King himself required to be present for the court to sit.